nodtem66/Scaffolder/README.md

 > [!note]
 > 1. If you need only python library, you can install it from `pip` (see below)
-> 2. From v1.5.3, I decided to end the support for binary executables as no one uses it and .
+> 2. From v1.5.3, I decided to end the support for binary executables as no one uses it.
 Only python library will be released.

 ## Python supports
 ```bash